Wooster Square: Culture and commerce

 Exterior of Pepe's, one of several Wooster Square pizzerias.

-Wooster Square is home to restaurants and bakeries known for their pizza and Italian pastries, local businesses, and a weekly farmer's market, City Seed.
-Its walkable proximity to Downtown New Haven, its architecture, and its neighborhood feel, make it one of the most sought-after New Haven neighborhoods in which to live.
-It also has a thriving art scene.
+Wooster Square is home to restaurants, bakeries, local businesses, and a weekly farmer's market, City Seed.
+Its walkable proximity to Downtown New Haven, architecture, neighborhood feel and thriving art scene make it one of the most sought-after New Haven neighborhoods to live.

 A sycamore tree on the west side of Wooster Square Park has been said by some observers to resemble an outline image of Jesus Christ.